 During your stay, set off on a private boat charter or snorkel direct from the beach, take to the sky on a chopper tour above Heart Reef, or maybe lick your lips with a ‘Talk and Taste’ paired dining experience.
 There’s also Spa qualia onsite for relaxing treatments too.

-Pebble Beach Restaurant is the signature dining experience, offering relaxed waterfront dining for lunch and dinner, with executive chef John Kennedy creating menus which showcase local seafood and produce grown onsite in the resort’s own kitchen garden.
+Pebble Beach Restaurant is the signature dining experience, offering relaxed waterfront dining for lunch and dinner, with menus showcasing local seafood and produce grown onsite in the resort’s own kitchen garden.

 Just a short ferry ride from Fremantle, Rottnest Island is Perth’s most iconic day trip destination: snorkelling, cycling and quokka-spotting abound.
 Yet there’s some fabulous accommodation available too, including the gorgeous Samphire overlooking Thompson Bay.